 - Acquire materials.
 At a minimum you will need tableware (unless everybody brings their own) and a large pot; a Dutch oven combined with a tripod usually does the trick.
 A community foundation might be willing to contribute money toward the purchase.

 - Spread the word.
 Put up fliers around the community, approach homeschooling groups, and include a message in the elementary school bulletin.
 Send a brief to the newspaper and a public service announcement to the local radio station; they are often willing to help.

 - Do a test run.
 You will feel much more in control if the first time you’re meeting up isn’t also the first time you are starting a fire and using the equipment.

-Check out my Pinterest board Vegetarian Camping Recipes for some culinary inspiration!
+Check out my Pinterest board Healthy Camping Recipes for some culinary inspiration!